MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-In this article, you'll learn how to apply PREDICT both ways, whether you're more comfortable writing code yourself or using a guided UI experience to handle batch scoring for you.
+In this article, you learn how to apply PREDICT both ways, whether you're more comfortable writing code yourself or using a guided UI experience to handle batch scoring for you.

 ## Prerequisites